mongodb/docs/source/migrate-to-pymongo4.rst

 Database.authenticate and Database.logout are removed
 .....................................................

-Removed :meth:`pymongo.database.Database.authenticate` and
+Removed :py:meth:`pymongo.database.Database.authenticate` and
-:meth:`pymongo.database.Database.logout`.
+:py:meth:`pymongo.database.Database.logout`.
 Authenticating multiple users on the same client conflicts with support for logical sessions in MongoDB 3.6+.
 To authenticate as multiple users, create multiple instances of :py:class`~pymongo.mongo_client.MongoClient`.
 Code like this::